 - construction loans;

-- long-term secured and unsecured indebtedness (including unsecured exchangeable indebtedness);
+- · long-term secured and unsecured indebtedness (including unsecured exchangeable indebtedness);

 - income from operations;

-- income from joint ventures;
+- · income from joint ventures;

 - sales of real estate;

-- · issuances of equity securities of Boston Properties, Inc. and/or additional preferred or common units of partnership interests; and
+- issuances of our equity securities and/or additional preferred or common units of partnership interest in BPLP; and

 - our unsecured revolving line of credit or other short-term bridge facilities.

 We draw on multiple financing sources to fund our long-term capital needs.
 Our unsecured line of credit is utilized primarily as a bridge facility to fund acquisition opportunities, to refinance outstanding indebtedness and to meet short-term development and working capital needs.
-We generally fund our development projects with construction loans that may be partially guaranteed until project completion or lease-up thresholds are achieved.
+We generally fund our development projects with construction loans that may be partially guaranteed by BPLP, our Operating Partnership, until project completion or lease-up thresholds are achieved.

-To the extent that we continue to sell assets and cannot efficiently use the proceeds for either our development activities or attractive acquisitions, we would, at the appropriate time, decide whether it is better to declare a special distribution, adopt a stock repurchase program, reduce our indebtedness or retain the cash for future investment opportunities.
-Such a decision will depend on many factors including, among others, the timing, availability and terms of development and acquisition opportunities, our then-current and anticipated leverage, the price of Boston Properties, Inc.'s common stock and Boston Properties, Inc.'s REIT distribution requirements.
-At a minimum, we expect that we would distribute at least that amount of proceeds necessary for Boston Properties, Inc. to avoid paying corporate level tax on the applicable gains realized from any asset sales.
+To the extent that we continue to sell assets and cannot efficiently use the proceeds for either our development activities or attractive acquisitions, we would, at the appropriate time, decide whether it is better to declare a special dividend, adopt a stock repurchase program, reduce our indebtedness or retain the cash for future investment opportunities.
+Such a decision will depend on many factors including, among others, the timing, availability and terms of development and acquisition opportunities, our then-current and anticipated leverage, the price of our common stock and REIT distribution requirements.
+At a minimum, we expect that we would distribute at least that amount of proceeds necessary for us to avoid paying corporate level tax on the applicable gains realized from any asset sales.